dataminer-site/dataminer-site.github.io/docs/archive/0.9/api/c/appender.md

 title: C API - Appender
 ---

-Appenders are the most efficient way of loading data into DuckDB from within the C interface, and are recommended for fast data loading.
+Appenders are the most efficient way of loading data into DataMiner from within the C interface, and are recommended for fast data loading.
 The appender is much faster than using prepared statements or individual `INSERT INTO` statements.

 Appends are made in row-wise format.
 For every column, a `duckdb_append_[type]` call should be made, after which